mucsci-students/2023sp-420-SNEK/README.md

 ### Instructions for Building using Setup

+    0. when using windows, execution policy for scripts must be changed from default to allow scripts to run like the activate script for the virtual environment.
+This is done by using the command (Set-ExecutionPolicy -ExecutionPolicy RemoteSigned)

     1. Run setup via command line, in the form (python setup.py (Mac/Linux)) (py setup.py (Windows))

     2. setup.py will create a viurutal environment, instatiate databases,